Ioncrade/RankWise/README.md

 ## Features

-- 📄 PDF upload and processing
-- 🔍 Semantic search using FAISS vector database
-- 🤖 Natural language question answering with Groq's LLM
-- 📊 Response history tracking
-- 💻 Clean, responsive user interface
+- **PDF Upload & Processing**:
+  Extracts text from PDF documents, splits it into manageable chunks, and creates embeddings for each chunk.

+- **Hybrid Search**:
+  Combines **Dense Passage Retrieval** (using transformer-based embeddings) with **Semantic Search** to locate relevant text sections.

+- **Re-Ranking**:
+  Uses a CrossEncoder to re-rank retrieved results, ensuring that the most relevant passages are selected.

+- **Chained Retrieval & Generation**:
+  Implements multi-step reasoning by first retrieving context, generating follow-up queries, and retrieving additional information to build a richer context.

+- **Multi-Hop Question Answering**:
+  Allows logical connections across multiple document sections for complex queries, enabling accurate and nuanced answers.

+- **Response History Tracking**:
+  Keeps track of previous queries and answers for reference.

 ## Architecture

 This application consists of two main components:

-1. **Flask Backend**: Handles PDF processing, vector search, and LLM integration
+1. **Flask Backend**:
+   Handles PDF processing, vector search, and LLM integration.

-2. **React Frontend**: Provides an intuitive user interface
+2. **React Frontend**:
+   Provides an intuitive and responsive user interface.

-### Technical Stack
+## Technical Stack

 - **Backend**:
   - Flask (Python web framework)